-7.2.3.5 To ensure that activities which are not involved or associated with soil basedplant and animal production do not locate where they may adversely affect or be adversely affected by such activities.
+7.2.3.12 To ensure that activities which are not involved or associated with plant and animal production do not locate where they may adversely affect or be adversely affected by such activities. $C60 \frac{1}{16} Op \frac{6}{19}$

 - (a) Zones which have been established to manage effects of specific types of activities or built development within the rural area, and which incorporate rules to provide for these activities.
 The zone framework applies as follows: - (i) The Rural Residential Zone covers a wide range of types of rural areas.
 The provision of these zones has largely been demand-driven over many years and the range of Rural Residential Zone locations incorporated in the Plan meets many lifestyle needs.
-The specific rules for each zoned area take into account rural character and amenity, availability of servicing, and effects on the road network landscaping, access, potential visual and ecological impacts
+The specific rules for each zoned area take into account rural character and amenity, availability of servicing, landscaping, access, potential visual and ecological impacts of development, development history and other matters that may be particularly relevant to particular parts of the zone.